 Equity Securities Risk.
 The Micro Cap Fund invests in common stock, which subjects the Fund and its shareholders to the risks associated with common stock investing.
 These risks include the financial risk of selecting securities that do not perform as anticipated, the risk that the stock markets in which the Micro Cap Fund invests may experience periods of turbulence and instability, and the general risk that domestic and global economies may go through periods of decline and cyclical change.
 Many factors affect the performance of each company, including the strength of the company's management or the demand for its product or services.
 You should be aware that the value of a company's share price may decline as a result of poor decisions made by management or lower demand for the company's products or services.
 In addition, a company's share price may also decline if its earnings or revenues fall short of expectations.
-If you held common stock of any given issuer, you would generally be exposed to greater risk than if you held preferred stocks and debt obligations of the issuer because common stockholders generally have inferior rights to receive payments from issuers.
+If you held common stock of any given issuer, you would generally be exposed to greater risk than if you held preferred stocks and debt obligations of the issuer because common stockholders generally have inferior rights to receive payments from issuers in comparison with the rights of preferred stockholders, bondholders and other creditors of such issuers.
 Additionally, there are overall stock market risks that may also affect the value of the Micro Cap Fund.
 Over time, the stock markets tend to move in cycles, with periods when stock prices rise generally and periods when stock prices decline generally.
 The value of the Micro Cap Fund's investments may increase or decrease more than the stock markets in general.